hongseok-yang/CLT21/README.md

 ## 1. Important Announcements

+#### [16 September] No lecture on 23 September.

+Following the university's policy related to COVID-19, we will cancel our online class on 23 September.

 #### [28 August] Policy for handling late submissions.

 We will adopt the following scheme for handling late submissions for homework assignments and two reports for the critical-survey assignment.
 The scheme assumes that the total marks are 100.